ajn96/iSensor-SPI-Buffer/README.md

 ### Register Interface

 * Configuration registers for iSensor SPI buffer will be available on page 253
-* The data aquisition write data registers (data to transmit per data ready) will be on page 254
+* The data acquisition write data registers (data to transmit per data ready) will be on page 254
 * Buffer output data registers will be on page 255

 ### iSensor SPI buffer register structure